 Welcome to the Sixth Form at Baylis Court School.
-I am very proud of our Sixth Form and the opportunities we provide to our students.
-Year on year, our students achieve a 100% pass rate and, this year, our girls excelled achieving the highest A Level results ever seen in subjects such as Religious Studies.
+We are very proud of our Sixth Form and the opportunities we provide to our students.
+Year on year, we strive to ensure that our students get the best possible outcomes.

-As well as the academic benefits of studying at Baylis Court School, sixth formers enjoy a well furnished common room and the use of our canteen.
+As well as the academic benefits of studying at Baylis Court School, sixth formers enjoy a well-furnished common room, study room, all day access to our school library and the school canteen.

 Please take the time to look through the sections of our website.
-If you require any further information, please do not hesitate to contact me.
+If you require any further information, please do not hesitate to contact the school.

 THE SIXTH FORM CONSORTIUM